Single pivot arm (325mm) mounting options | Philips

 Search terms

-Learn more about single pivot arm (325mm) wall mounting options, from ITD, for the IntelliVue MP40 and MP50 patient monitors.
+Learn more about single pivot arm (325mm) wall mounting options, from ITD, for the IntelliVue MP60 and MP70 patient monitors.

 Request contact